stratum-mining/benchmarking-tool/docs/benchmarking-tool-overview.md

     * <span style="text-decoration:underline;">Miner roles - Network Tx</span>
         * _Description_: amount of data transmitted from the SV2 roles running as Miner’s infrastructure (SV2 Job Declarator Client, SV2 Bitcoin node (TP), SV2 Translator)
         * _Data Collection Method_: [cadvisor](https://github.com/google/cadvisor) is used to constantly track the bandwidth usage of every Docker container
-        * _Data_: since cadvisor tracks metrics on a container level, the total amount of bandwidth measured even includes the one consumed between SV2 Job Declarator Client and Bitcoin node (TP), which are typically ran in the same network, so it’s not meaningful
+        * _Data_: since cadvisor tracks metrics on a container level, the total amount of bandwidth measured even includes the one consumed between SV2 Job Declarator Client and Bitcoin node (TP), which are typically ran in the same network, so it’s not meaningful.
+Infrastructure run on separate networks should observe this metric more closely.
     * <span style="text-decoration:underline;">Miner roles - Network Rx</span>
         * _Description_: amount of data received by the SV2 roles running as Miner’s infrastructure (SV2 Job Declarator Client, SV2 Bitcoin node (TP), SV2 Translator)
         * _Data Collection Method_: [cadvisor](https://github.com/google/cadvisor) is used to constantly track the bandwidth usage of every Docker container
-        * _Data_: since cadvisor tracks metrics on a container level, the total amount of bandwidth measured even includes the one consumed between SV2 Job Declarator Client and Bitcoin node (TP), which are typically ran in the same network, so it’s not meaningful
+        * _Data_: since cadvisor tracks metrics on a container level, the total amount of bandwidth measured even includes the one consumed between SV2 Job Declarator Client and Bitcoin node (TP), which are typically ran in the same network, so it’s not meaningful.
+Infrastructure run on separate networks should observe this metric more closely.
 * **Host info**

     The following metrics are relative to the host machine where the benchmarking tool is running: